Zeppelin500/MBusino/README.md

 ## known issues
-- Flashing over USB is only possible if the M-Bus master is not connected.
+- Flashing over USB is only possible, if the M-Bus master is not connected.
 OTA update work fine.

-- Do not use 2 Boards without changing the name. #define MBUSINO_NAME "MBusino"
+- Do not use 2 Boards simultaneously without changing MBUSINO_NAME or it cause in network problems, both boards becomes unreachable. #define MBUSINO_NAME "MBusino"

-- M-Bus is only tested with a "Engelmann Sensostar U" at the moment, but should work with other M-Bus divices.
+- M-Bus is only tested with a "Engelmann Sensostar U", but should work with other M-Bus divices.
 If you have M-Bus issues, let me know.

 - Code will only work with the modified MBUSPayload library.